1991-glitch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash
-id printd the effective username of the current user
+group prints all the groups the current user is part of